Mariners vs. Pirates Player Props Betting Odds

 |0

-- Jarred Kelenic has 50 hits with 12 doubles, a triple, 10 home runs, 14 walks and 25 RBI.
-He's also stolen six bases.
+- Julio Rodriguez has 11 doubles, a triple, eight home runs, 17 walks and 26 RBI (47 total hits).
+He has swiped eight bases.

 |Opponent